 Speaking of Lee’s, the Rosemead location was not where I was introduced to the bánh mì chain, but it was, I believe, where I first patronized a Bánh Mì Chè Cali.
 Although my favorite bánh mì place was in San Gabriel (RIP Mr. Baguette), there is a real concentration of them in Rosemead and in a 2008 piece, Jonathan Gold referred to “Rosemead’s bánh mì district,” which as far as I know sadly remains an unofficial designation.

-There are other restaurants and liquor stores which I appreciate from their exterior only for their architecture, decor, signage, &c.
+There are other restaurants and liquor stores that I appreciate from their exterior only for their architecture, decor, signage, &c.
 Those include El Sason (located inside a roughly trapezoidal building constructed in the 1930s or ’40s) Valley Super Burgers (located in a stand built in 1961), Jim’s Famous Quarterpound Burger (the building of which at the very least was constructed the same year), Kev’s Liquor Store (located inside a building constructed in 1953) and Mission Valley Liquor (built in 1963).

 Today Rosemead has a majority Asian population — mostly Chinese, Vietnamese, and Hoa.
 Walking through the suburb I only heard Spanish spoken once and the only English I heard came from a couple of women who greeted me with a “hi” and “hello” as we crossed paths.
 Most of Rosemead’s residents are foreign-born, as well, with most having moved here from Vietnam.
 Rosemead is where Hoa immigrant David Tran founded his Huy Fong empire before moving to Irwindale.
 Rosemead is home to Saigon Times, the newspaper which was founded there in 1987.
 When I was researching Little Saigon, in heavily Asian North Orange County, I remember reading that as community members there lobbied for recognition, there was around the same time another group of developers hoping to establish a Little Saigon in the San Gabriel Valley.
 The article didn’t specify where they’d set their sites but I’ve always assumed that it was in Rosemead.